The Deadly Assassin: Plot

 The Doctor has a precognitive vision about the President of the Time Lords being assassinated and goes to Gallifrey to stop it.
 At the Panopticon, a Gallifreyan ceremonial chamber, he notes a camera and a sniper rifle on a catwalk.
-The Doctor fights his way to the catwalk, but the assassin is among the delegates and shoots the President dead – the crowd assumes the Doctor is the killer.
-Under interrogation, he maintains that he has been framed; Castellan Spandrell believes him and orders Engin to assist him in an independent investigation.
+The Doctor fights his way to the catwalk but the assassin is among the delegates and shoots the President dead.
+The crowd assumes the Doctor is the killer.
+Under interrogation, he maintains that he has been framed.
+Castellan Spandrell believes him and orders Engin to assist him in an independent investigation.
 The Doctor announces that he will run for President, as liberty is guaranteed for those running for office during the course of an election.

 He realises that it was the Master who had sent him the vision through the Matrix, a vast electronic neural network which can turn thoughts into virtual reality.
-Entering the Matrix, the Doctor confronts the assassin who reveals himself as Chancellor Goth; the Master tries to trap the Doctor; Engin gets the Doctor out of the Matrix.
-They arrive where the two were accessing the Matrix, and find the Master pulse-less and Goth fatally burnt and dying.
-Goth reveals that he found the Master, nearing the end of his final regeneration, and went along with him for power.
+Entering the Matrix, the Doctor confronts the assassin who reveals himself as Chancellor Goth.
+The Doctor fights and defeats Goth, and is released from the Matrix.
+The Doctor, Spandrell, and Engin arrive where the two were accessing the Matrix, only to find the Master dead and Goth fatally burnt and dying.
+Goth reveals that he found the Master nearing the end of his final regeneration.
+He explains that the Master promised him power and knowledge in exchange for service.
 Dying, Goth warns that the Master has a doomsday plan.

 The Doctor finds that the President has access to the symbols of office: the Sash and Great Key of Rassilon.
-As records describe how Rassilon found the Eye of Harmony within the "black void," the Doctor realises that the Eye is actually a black hole's nucleus, an inexhaustible energy source, and the Sash and Key are its control devices; the Master's plan is to steal this energy to gain a new cycle of regenerations; however, if the Eye is disrupted, Gallifrey will be destroyed.
+As records describe how Rassilon found the Eye of Harmony within the "black void," the Doctor realises that the Eye is actually a black hole's nucleus, an inexhaustible energy source, and the Sash and Key are its control devices.
+The Master's plan is to steal this energy to gain a new cycle of regenerations.
+However, if the Eye is disrupted, Gallifrey will be destroyed.

-He also realises that the Master injected himself with a neural inhibitor that mimics a deathlike state.
-The Doctor, Spandrell, and Engin arrive at the morgue, where the Master seizes the Sash from the President's corpse and traps the three.
-Inside the Panopticon, the Master makes his way to the Eye and unhooks the coils; the Doctor arrives via a service shaft.
-Quakes and cracks appear in the floor.
-The two fight, until the Master loses his footing and falls into a chasm.
-The Doctor reconnects the coils, saving Gallifrey.
+The Doctor also realises that the Master injected himself with a neural inhibitor that creates a deathlike state.
+The Doctor, Spandrell, and Engin arrive at the morgue where the Master seizes the Sash from the President's corpse and traps the three.
+Inside the Panopticon, the Master makes his way to the Eye and tries to take control of it.
+The Doctor arrives via a service shaft.
+The ground starts shaking and cracks appear in the floor.
+The two fight until the Master loses his footing and falls into a chasm.
+The Doctor undoes the Master's work and contains the Eye of Harmony, saving Gallifrey from destruction.

 The Doctor bids farewell but warns that the Master may not be dead, as he had already harvested some energy.
 As the Doctor's TARDIS dematerialises, the Master sneaks into his own TARDIS and escapes.